umeboshi2/paella/pages/deployment.md

 	  a winpe system to boot next with a script that will execute bcdboot properly then reboot back into the windows system.

+	- VirtualBox will be used to execute bcdboot in a winpe environment.
+The live user needs to be a member of the disk group and possible a member of the fuse group

+	- There needs to be a way to determine whether or not the execution of bcdboot in virtualbox actually succeeded.

+	- Using virtualbox to prepare the machine to boot should be regarded as a temporary measure while an alternative method to prepare the machine for booting is pursued.